 Green Dome

 The Green Dome (القبة الخضراء) is a distinctive green-colored dome built over the tomb of the prophet Muhammad and early Muslim Caliphs, Abu Bakr and Umar, in the oldest part of the al-Masjid an-Nabawi.
 The dome is located in the south-east corner of al-Masjid al-Nabawi's (Mosque of the Prophet) current structure and is the most recognizable symbol in Medina.
 The structure dates back to 1279 CE, when an unpainted wooden cupola was built over the tomb.
-The dome was first painted green in 1837, and hence became known as the Green Dome.
+The dome was first painted green in 1837 CE, and hence became known as the Green Dome.

 circa 622 CE